temporalio/edu-101-python-code/exercises/hello-workflow/README.md

 $ python worker.py
 ```

-## Part D: Start the Workflow from the Command Line
+## Part E: Start the Workflow from the Command Line

 1. Open another terminal window in the environment and change to the `practice` subdirectory for this exercise
 2. Run the following command, replacing `Mason` with your first name.
 Be sure to retain the same quoting shown here when you run the command: